axieum/minecord/README.md

   * The server began to stop
   * The server stopped and is offline
   * The server stopped unexpectedly and is inaccessible
-    * Optionally attach the crash report when available
+    * Optionally attach the crash report if available

 ### 🪄 Commands